openstack/manila/doc/source/admin/hitachi_hnas_driver.rst

 Create a route in HNAS to the tenant network.
 Please make sure multi-tenancy is enabled and routes are configured per EVS.
-Use the command “route-net-add” in HNAS console, where the network parameter should be the tenant's private network, while the gateway parameter should be the flat network gateway and the “console-context --evs” parameter should be the ID of EVS in use, such as in the following example:
+Use the command "route-net-add" in HNAS console, where the network parameter should be the tenant's private network, while the gateway parameter should be the flat network gateway and the "console-context --evs" parameter should be the ID of EVS in use, such as in the following example:

 .. code-block:: console